 “Meditation, then, is bringing the mind home, to our true self.” ~ Sogyal Rinpoche

 The easiest and most effective path to spiritual awakening is effortless presence.
+Just Being.
 Not moving from natural presence of awareness.
 Not seeking.
 Not objectifying.
 Not fabricating any states of mind.
 Stop all effort altogether and rest.
-Rest in the great peace of natural awareness and be your authentic self.
+Rest in the great natural peace of awareness and be your authentic self.

 As Meditation Master Dilgo Khyentse Rinpoche advises: